BBC Sounds: The Challenges of International Adoption with Author Janine (Vance Twins)

-Author Janine Vance interviewed by BBC
+Author Janine (Vance Twins) interviewed by BBC May 2022

 BBC Sounds host Beatriz de la Pava talks to two women born in Colombia and South Korea about trying to fit in and discovering more about their roots, “What’s it like being adopted into a country far away from your birth and into a family that looks very different to you?
 International and transracial adoptions both come with challenges for adopted people.
+Listen here.

 Janine Vance was adopted from Seoul by an American couple along with her twin sister when they were six months old.